See the PDF version of the Syllabus here

 Homework is assigned weekly.
 No late homework is allowed.
 At the end of the quarter, the lowest homework grade will be dropped.

-We will have two in-class midterms and one final (maybe take home maybe in-class):
+We will have one in-class midterm one take-home midterm and one final (maybe take home maybe in-class):

 Midterm 1: July 17 (Wed), Chap 1 and 2